 Anyone, anywhere in the world holding the assets that hashport supports

-hashport will initially connect the Hedera, Ethereum, and Polygon networks.
+hashport currently connects to the Hedera, Ethereum, Polygon, Avalanche, and BNB Chain networks.
 However, hashport will actively add new networks

 Is there a network you would like to see?
 Let us know here